Everything you need to know about visiting the Iguazu Falls in Argentina

 For a month-by-month breakdown of weather and events in Puerto Iguazu and Argentina, read our in-depth When to Go to Argentina Guide.

-What to pack for Iguazu Falls
+What to Pack for Iguazu Falls

-• Camera with plenty of memory.
+- A camera with plenty of memory.

 Accessible Travel in Iguazu National Park